Litigation Surge - Trademark | Eli Lilly | Law.com Radar

-Pharmaceutical giant Eli Lilly launched a flurry of cases on Thursday against health and wellness centers across the country.
-At least eight federal lawsuits were filed in various states, including three suits in Ohio, against companies that purport to sell Eli Lilly's type 2 diabetes medications MOUNJARO and ZEPBOUND for weight loss.
+Pharmaceutical giant Eli Lilly launched a swarm of lawsuits last week against health and wellness centers across the country.
+At least 10 federal cases were filed against companies that purport to sell Eli Lilly's type 2 diabetes medications MOUNJARO and ZEPBOUND for weight loss.
 According to the complaints, the drugs are not actually Eli Lilly's, but instead are tirzepatide-based compounded drugs which lack FDA approval; the suits pursue trademark infringement, false advertising and unfair competition claims under the Lanham Act and various state laws.
 Eli Lilly is represented by several firms including Kirkland & Ellis, McDonald Hopkins and Berger Singerman.

 Biotech & Pharmaceuticals